ER-DEF-CTF-Erronkak-sortzen/er-def-ctf-zerbitzuen-garapena-eta-hedapena-getxeberriaur/erronka/README.md

 Checks done:
 Team 2: The content of index.php has changed to remove the Upload form and the checker has detected the change.
 FAULTY Team 2: The erronka_php_1 container has been stopped.
 FAULTY service.
+It should be DOWN, but the checker detects FLAGS aren't deposite and salta la alarma FAULTY.
-It should be DOWN Team 1: The permissions of the uploads folder has changed.
+Team 1: The permissions of the uploads folder has changed.
 The checker has detected the change.
 FAULTY Team 1: Upload owner has changed.
 Creating a new user (addsuser froga) and granting new owners (chown froga:froga uploads) The checker has detected the change.
 FAULTY
 Team 1: Team 1 have deleted the uploads folder from the established path.
 The checker has detected the change.
 FAULTY